mbijral/learning/README.md

 # learning
-i am using this repo for learning how to use Git
+i am using this repo for learning how to use Git. i have already started to love it!